- Published 23 May 2019

 Many times, but it’s not something I ever try to sell.
 It easily comes across as self-righteous.
-Instead it’s better to be a person who is successful and enjoying life, and people will start wondering why.
+Instead it’s better to be a person who is successful and enjoying life; people will start wondering why.
 You can start by doing rather than telling.
 Telling people what they should do will not work.
 Pushing your values onto others only breeds resentment.

 Looking apart from the typically recommended books, one book that I took much from is The Fountainhead by Ayn Rand.
 I think many people will find Ayn Rand’s idolization of the individual problematic.
-I mean, the villain is a guy who donates money to the poor and the hero is somebody who sabotages the construction of a low income housing project.
+I mean, the villain is a guy who donates money to the poor and the hero is somebody who sabotages the construction of a low-income housing project.
 Not exactly EA stuff.
-But the book made it blatantly apparent to me how much time and energy I spent conforming to others’ worldview.
+But the book made it blatantly apparent to me how much time and energy I spent conforming to others’ worldviews.
 The Fountainhead helped me become my own person, rather than someone whose self-worth rests upon validation from others.
-If you have a nagging thought of “am I good enough?” maybe this book is for you.
+If you have a nagging thought of “am I good enough?”, maybe this book is for you.

 Stories of people suffering have also changed my perspective.
-It’s nice to say, “look, one million die of this every year,” but I would never relate to it on a deeper level.
+It’s nice to say, “look, one million people die of this every year,” but I would never relate to it on a deeper level.
 Reading one person’s story of experiencing these terrible situations, that will inspire me to be a better person and help, while reading yet another set of statistics won’t inspire much action.
 Ideally statistics should be more meaningful than the story, but I’m not a perfectly rational person and I think pretending to be can lead you astray.

 There’s no secret that the EA community is not that diverse, but there’s no reason it couldn’t be.
 Trying to put an emphasis on diversity could be really healthy.
 I don’t see why my parents couldn’t do Giving What We Can, yet they don’t.
 We could do a lot of good done by spreading it to people.
 You don’t have to be interested in the AI destruction of the world to be involved.